-Equinox Gold acquired a 50% interest in the Greenstone Project through its acquisition of Premier Gold Mines, and plans to acquire an additional 10% from Orion Mine Finance Group in April 2021.
+Equinox Gold acquired a 50% interest in the Greenstone Project through its acquisition of Premier Gold Mines, and acquired an additional 10% from Orion Mine Finance Group in April 2021.
 The project will be advanced in a 60/40 joint venture partnership by Equinox Gold and Orion through their ownership in the Greenstone Gold Mines Partnership, which manages the project.

 Between 1930 and 1970, more than 4 million ounces of gold was mined from multiple underground mines in the region.
 In late 2016, a feasibility study was completed on the Greenstone open pit deposit which paved the way to complete benefits agreements with local communities and First Nations groups and to complete the permitting required to advance the project to development.
 The project has excellent infrastructure including immediate access to the Trans-Canada Highway (Canada’s national highway) and the Trans-Canada natural gas pipeline.

 In December 2020, Premier Gold filed an updated feasibility study for the project, outlining the design of an open-pit mine producing more than 5 million ounces of gold over an initial 14-year mine life.

 Highlights (100% basis, $1,400/oz base case gold price)

 - $618/oz average AISC life of mine (“LOM”)